rgl/jenkins-vagrant/README.md

 * Create Multibranch Pipeline job.
 * Add a Ubuntu Linux slave node.
 * Add a Windows slave node.
+  * With enabled long path support on the OS and chocolatey.
 * Add a macOS slave node.

 **NB** If you are new to Groovy, be sure to check the [Groovy Learn X in Y minutes page](https://learnxinyminutes.com/docs/groovy/).